Haunted House Association - Information About the Haunted House Industry

 Haunted Fast Facts

-Thank you for visiting the Haunted House Attraction Association serving the haunted house industry and its members.
 Listed below you will find fast facts about the haunted house industry that you may need for featured articles about our industry.
-If you have additional questions please contact our media representative Larry, 314 504 3970314 504 3970 or at firstname.lastname@example.org.
+If you have additional questions please contact our media representative Larry, 314 504 3970 or at email@example.com.

-Number of Haunted Attractions in America: We estimate there are over 1,200 haunted attractions charging admission fees to their events.
+We estimate there are over 4,000 HALLOWEEN attractions charging admission fees to their events.
 We additionally estimate that there are over 300 amusement facilities producing some sort of Halloween or Haunted House event such as an amusement park or family fun center.
-Lastly there are over 3,000 charity attractions that open for one day on Halloween or one or two weekends in October produced by a local charity group.
-You can locate most of the attractions in America at www.HauntedHouseOnline.com or at www.Hauntworld.com.
+A Halloween Attraction could be a pumpkin patch, corn maze, hayride to a haunted house.
+Hauntworld.com features nearly 5000 listings ranging from ghost tours to charity haunts to professional attractions. www.Hauntworld.com.

-Attendance Figures: The typical haunted attraction averages around 8,000 paid guests.
-This figure grossly depends on the market and the size of the attraction.
-About 80% of the professional attractions in America attendance are less than 10,000 paid guests or more than 7,500 paid guests.
+The typical haunted attraction averages around 8,000 paid guests.
+This figure depends on the market and the size of the attraction.
+About 80% of the professional attractions in America attendance attract less than 10,000 paid guests or more than 7,500 paid guests.
 Less than 10% of haunted attractions have attendance figures over 35,000 paid guests.
-Some attractions mega haunted events attract over 40,000 to 80,000 guests but those numbers are around 5% of all attractions in America.
+Less than 5% of all haunted attractions gross between 40,000 to 100,000 guests.
 About 15% of all attractions in America average between 12,000 and 20,000 paid guests.
-A major amusement park such as Universal Studios and or Knott’s Scary Farm attracts over 300,000 paid guests in October alone.
-On a busy night the mega attractions can push through over 10,000 guests in one night while a mega amusement park like Universal might do over 35,000.
+A major amusement park such as Universal Studios and or Knott’s Scary Farm can gross $250 million by themselves.
+On a busy night the major haunted attraction can attract over 10,000 guests in one night while a mega amusement park like Universal might do over 40,000.

-Average Costs: Back in the early 90’s the average ticket price for a haunted house ranged between $4 and $6.00 dollars.
-By the mid 90’s to late 90’s the average ticket price had soared to around $13.00.
+Back in the early 90’s the average ticket price for a haunted house ranged between $4 and $6.00 dollars.
+By the mid 90’s to late 90’s the average ticket price had soared to around $10 to $13.00.
 Most attractions choosing $13.00 because of its themed number.
-Today some haunted houses charge as much as $25.00 while most average around $15.00 per event.
-Major amusement park haunts charge as much as $65.00 for entry into their events.
-Over 50% of haunted attractions in America charge less than $15.00 per person, while 20% charge more than $20.00 per ticket.
-Roughly 50% of haunted attractions charge less than $13.00 per person.
+Today some haunted houses charge as much as $25.00 while some reach up to $50.00 with add on attractions.
+Most haunted house today cost around $20.00 per person.
+Major amusement park haunts charge as much as $100.00 for entry into their events.
+Over 50% of haunted attractions in America charge less than $15.00 per person, while only 20% charge more than $20.00 per ticket.

-Major Media: The Haunted Attraction industry has been featured prominently on the national media scene.
-Back in the mid 90’s Tiny Tim married on the Tonight Show at a major haunt in Boston called Spookyworld.
-Over the past few years the haunted house industry has become as good as or better than most Hollywood horror movies and due to this fact the media attention has increased.
+The Haunted Attraction industry has been featured prominently on the national media scene.
+Back in the mid 90’s Tiny Tim got married on the Tonight Show in Boston called Spookyworld.
 Within the past few years many major media outlets have featured MAJOR stories about the haunted house industry such as USA Today, Wall Street Journal, AOL.com, Time Magazine, Washington Post, Associated Press, NFL Films, and many more.
 Last year YAHOO.com listed sites such as www.HauntWorld.com best places to find haunted houses.
 The story was produced due to the overwhelming popularity of searching for them on Yahoo’s search engine.
-The Travel Channel produced a major television show about haunted attractions which aired several times in 200 6.
+The Travel Channel has produced countless shows about the haunted house industry.
 The National Geographic Channel produced a documentary for 2007 entitled “Celebrating Halloween” which featured The Darkness, St. Louis, Missouri.
-Additionally in 2006 America’s TWO biggest morrning shows did major pieces on the haunted attraction industry; Good Morning America ran a 5 minute piece on the industry as did the Today Show.
+Additionally in 2006 America’s TWO biggest morning shows did major pieces on the haunted attraction industry; Good Morning America ran a 5 minute piece on the industry as did the Today Show.

-The haunted attraction industry generates between 500 and 800 million dollars in ticket sales.
+The haunted and Halloween attraction industry generates OVER ONE BILLION dollars in ticket sales.
 This figure would include most major theme parks that operate a haunted event.
-The haunted attraction industry would generate roughly 400 million dollars in revenue and the amusement park industry another 200 to 300 million dollars.
 The industry of haunting supports hundreds of other businesses across America from VENDORS that supply haunted house effects, props, costumes, masks, animations and more.
 Additionally haunted houses spend tens of millions of dollars on building supplies, advertisement, insurance and much more.
-We estimate that the haunted house industry solely drive the popularity of Halloween and Halloween retail through the spending of roughly 85 million dollars on advertisement of events.
-Today Halloween is an 8 billion dollar industry making it the second biggest retail holiday of the year.
+We believe the haunted house industry solely drives the popularity of Halloween and Halloween retail through the spending of more than 250 million dollars on advertisement.
+Halloween retail spends nearly zero dollars on marketing instead rely on locations and signs.

 Halloween is the second largest commercial holiday in the United States.

-Over seven billion dollars is spent yearly on candy, costumes and activities in the United States alone.
+Over 10 billion dollars is spent yearly on candy, costumes and Halloween attraction activities in the United States alone.

-Approximately 90% of all households with hildren will participate in a Halloween activity.
+Approximately 90% of all households with children will participate in a Halloween activity.
 The most common demographics for this season are teens and young adults 18-34.

 Halloween as an industry will generate more revenue in 60 days than Hollywood will generate the entire year from January to October.
 Hollywood will need November through December to catch up and pass the Halloween Industry.
 What does that tell you about America and Halloween?

-Charity: Over 80% of all haunted attractions across America are operated by a charity or help to benefit a charity of some kind.
+Over 80% of all haunted attractions across America are operated by a charity or help to benefit a charity of some kind.
 The haunted house industry helps to raise tens of millions of dollars for charities nationwide.
 Many fire departments or church groups, produce haunted attractions nationwide.
 Haunts have worked with major charities like Boys and Girls Club, Children’s Miracle Network, to everything in between.
+The Haunted House industry raise over 250 million dollars annually to support local and national charity.

-Corporate America: Corporate America has embraced the haunted house industry with sponsorships in the tens of millions of dollars.
-Most major haunted events have major sponsorship deals with Pepsi, energy drink companies, fast food industry, cellular phone companies, Halloween retail outlets, to even The Truth (against smoking).
-A major haunted attraction could attract $10,000 to $100,000.00 in sponsorships from major corporations who want to display their brand, product or service to the haunted attraction demographic of 18-34.
+Corporate America has embraced the haunted house industry with sponsorships in the tens of millions of dollars.
+Most major haunted events have major sponsorship deals with Pepsi, Coke, energy drink companies, fast food industry, cellular phone companies, Halloween retail outlets, to even The Truth (against smoking).
+A major haunted attraction could attract $50,000 to $250,000.00 in sponsorships from major corporations who want to display their brand, product or service to the haunted attraction demographic of 18-34.
 Haunted Houses have become a very inexpensive way for corporate America to reach the 18-34 demographic, due to the popularity of our industry.
-Sponsorships for haunted events are on the rise climbing an estimated 8% per year.
-The high increase is due to the sponsor World recently discovering the haunted industry within the past five years.
-Some major attractions have even formed national groups to attract even bigger sponsors like www.AmericaHaunts.com.

-Haunted Industry: The haunted house industry much like other industries has their own tradeshows, experts, consultants, suppliers, magazines, associations, education seminars, gatherings and events.
-Haunted attraction owners spend annually over 100 million dollars with specific haunted house vendors for supplies like fog machines, to scary animatronic monsters, lighting equipment or masks and costumes to assist them in scaring America.
+The haunted house industry much like other industries has their own tradeshows, experts, consultants, suppliers, magazines, associations, education seminars, gatherings and events.
+Haunted attraction owners spend annually over 250 million dollars with specific haunted house vendors for supplies like fog machines, to scary animatronic monsters, lighting equipment or masks and costumes to assist them in scaring America.
 There are some major vendors in the industry who have even supplied haunted houses to the Playboy Mansion, or Universal Studios to Six Flags to even Madison Square Garden.
 The biggest growth for the vendors to the haunted industry is now overseas, where haunted houses are opening at a record pace.
 People just love to be scared it’s not just an American thing anymore.
-Haunted Houses is an American product that is now being exported WORLD WIDE!
+The Haunted House Industry is an American product that is now being exported WORLD WIDE!
 We estimate that over 25 million dollars worth of haunted house equipment, services and supplies where shipped to other countries mostly in Asia and Europe.
-Some haunted house vendors have now started supplying Hollywood movies such as ExMortis.com who did all of the effects for Rob Zombies movies: Halloween, Devils Rejects, and House of a 1000 Corpses.
-Ghost Ride Productions recently sold props to Warner Brothers for a Batman movie, to Universal Studios films.
-Patrick Magee (Magee FX) did all the special effects on a Lions Gate film entitled ‘Dark Ride’.
-The list goes on…
+Over 100 Million dollars of Halloween Attraction products are shipped overseas.

 Listed below are some of the major vendors in our industry.